jrdnbwmn/query/_posts/2018-4-10-manuel-frigerio-from-maitre.md

 ---
 title:  "Manuel Frigerio from Maître"
-tags: [ pricing, paid advertising, query ]
+tags: [ pricing, paid advertising ]
 ---

 [Manuel Frigerio](https://manuel.friger.io/) is the founder of [Maître](https://maitreapp.co/), which offers multiple tools for viral referral marketing.
 He is Italian, and lived in London for four years before doing the "digital nomad thing"™ for 8 months in south-east Asia.